lubranoa/CS340-Golf-Tracker-DB/README.md

 ## Skills Applied

 The term-long development of the Golf Tracker project involved the application of a wide range of skills and technologies, making it a comprehensive learning experience.
 The key skills utilized in the project include:

   - Database design and schema/ERD creation

   - Python-based web application development with Flask

   - Front-end development using Jinja, HTML, and CSS

   - Creating CRUD operations for various entities

-  - Handling user input and form submissioins
+  - Handling user input and form submissions

   - Data validation and consistency

   - Data relationship management

   - User interface design and user experience improvements

 These skills were applied collaboratively to create Golf Tracker.
 The project not only demonstrates proficiency in web development and database management but also showcases the ability to transform a conceptual idea into a fully functional web application.